ebceran/Global-Sector-Profitability-Analysis-2015-2025-/blog/ms-vs-debenhams-analysis.md

 ---

-## 📉 Debenhams: A Slow-Motion Collapse
+## 📉 Debenhams: A Slow Motion Collapse

-For years, Debenhams looked strong from the outside—big stores in prime locations, a household name, and steady revenue.
+For years, Debenhams looked strong from the outside big stores in prime locations, a household name, and steady revenue.
 Yet beneath the surface, cracks widened:

 * **High Rents & Store Overheads**: Too many large high-street locations with soaring rental costs.
 * **Executive Salaries**: A disproportionate share of cash drained by senior leadership packages.